Medically reviewed by Kristin Hall, FNP

 Vaginal douches are wrought with misconceptions — some of which are potentially dangerous.

-They’re linked to numerous health conditions, including bacterial vaginosis and pelvic inflammatory disease — conditions that can make your vagina feel and smell far less than fresh, potentially putting you in a vicious cycle of: douche, worsened symptoms, douche, worsened symptoms...
+They’re linked to numerous health conditions, including bacterial vaginosis and pelvic inflammatory disease — conditions that can make your vagina feel and smell far less fresh, potentially putting you in a vicious cycle of: douche, worsened symptoms, douche, worsened symptoms...

 But don’t beat yourself up — you’re not alone.